bioimage-io/spec-bioimage-io/README.md

 ## 🖥 Installation

-bioimageio.spec can be installed with either `conda` or `pip`, we recommend to install `bioimageio.core` instead:
+bioimageio.spec can be installed with either `conda` or `pip`.
+We recommend installing `bioimageio.core` instead to get access to the Python programmatic features available in the BioImage.IO community:

 ```console
 conda install -c conda-forge bioimageio.core